olor-io/olor-category-service/README.md

-# community-app-category-service
+# Community-app-category-service

 Backend API used to manage and send category icons to community-app.
-Works mainly as a relay backend service, sending and receiving data from other microservices.
+Works mainly as a relay backend service, sending data and icons to other microservices.

 - [Development](#development)
   - [Running in development](#running-in-development)